 New Zealand will pause the trans-Tasman bubble with Victoria on Tuesday evening for at least 72 hours after the state’s new COVID cluster grew to nine.

 The country’s minister in charge of responding to the virus said the decision was a “close call” but the correct one given many unknowns about the outbreak remain.

-Victoria’s current cluster today more than doubled from just four yesterday, though in positive news one of the latest cases is now believed to be the source of the outbreak.
+Victoria’s current cluster on Tuesday more than doubled from just four on Monday, though in positive news one of the latest cases is now believed to be the source of the outbreak.

 “The government understands the disruption this will temporarily cause affected passengers.
 It was a close call but the correct one given the current unknowns.”

 Those in New Zealand who visited one of the exposure sites have been asked to contact Healthline on 0800 358 5453 now to receive testing and isolation advice.

 More broadly, anyone in Melbourne since 11 May has been asked to monitor for symptoms.

 The pause will come into effect at 7:59pm NZST.
 It will coincide with new restrictions in Victoria that mean masks will now be mandatory indoors, private gatherings limited to five and public gatherings limited to 30 people.